 - you have trouble catching your breath or cannot talk

 - you feel confused, muddled, or faint

 - your heart is racing

-Most people with COPD are over 40 years old and have at least some history of smoking.
-The longer you smoke, the greater your risk of COPD is.
+Most people with COPD are at least 40 years old and have at least some history of smoking.
+The longer and more tobacco products you smoke, the greater your risk of COPD is.
 In addition to cigarette smoke, cigar smoke, pipe smoke, and secondhand smoke can cause COPD.

 Your risk of COPD is even greater if you have asthma and smoke.

 You can also develop COPD if you’re exposed to chemicals and fumes in the workplace.
 Long-term exposure to air pollution and inhaling dust can also cause COPD.